Automattic/Document-Feedback/readme.txt

 == Installation ==

-1. Upload the `document-feedback` folder to your plugins directory (e.g. `/wp-content/plugins/`)
+1. Upload the `document-feedback` folder to your plugins directory (e.g. `/wp-content/plugins/`).
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Document feedback functionality is automatically appended to Pages by default.
+4. (Optionally) Modify the prompt text using a filter.

+== Screenshots ==

+1. A feedback prompt is automatically appended to every Page.
+These prompts can be modified with a filter.
+2. If a user submits feedback, they'll be asked to clarify their feedback.
+These responses are emailed to the post author.
+3. All feedback is summarized in a post meta box on the Page edit screen.

+== Frequently Asked Questions ==

+There aren't any frequently asked questions yet.
+Why not [ask one in the forums](http://wordpress.org/support/plugin/document-feedback)?

 == Changelog ==

-= 0.1 =
+= 1.0 (Dec.
+27, 2012) =
 * Initial release